 There are several financial factors to consider when comparing dental insurance, but the one you're probably most curious about is the monthly premium.
 This is the fixed rate you pay an insurance provider in exchange for coverage.
 The price stays the same for the entire policy period, which is typically 12 months.

 Currently, in 2022, Delta Dental of Washington offers five individual dental plans on the private market, starting from $29 to $69 depending on the plan.* Compared to the hundreds of dollars on average that people pay per month for regular health insurance, dental premiums are often a fraction of the cost.

 That said, individual factors play a big part in how much you'll pay per month.
 Those who are older or who live in cities with high costs of living can expect to pay more on certain plans.
 And of course, the more people you have covered by your plan, the more expensive it will be.

 But by far the most important factor in determining the cost of dental insurance is your level of benefits, including what types of treatments your insurance covers and how much they'll pay.

-*These premium amounts are actual examples for certain specific plans offered in 2019 only.
+As you can probably assume, the more treatments and the higher percentage a plan covers, the pricier it will be.*These premium amounts are actual examples for certain specific plans offered in 2022 only.
 Plan premiums and designs are subject to change.
 Premium rates are dependent upon your plan choice, location, number of people insured, their age and relationship to you.
 See your plan Limitations and Exclusions for specific plan information.